KULL-Centre/papers/2022/functional-sites-cagiada-et-al/README.md

 ### Usage

-To run the Notebooks, we suggest to open it in [Google Colaboratory]([https://colab.research.google.com/).
+To run the Notebooks, we suggest to open it in [Google Colaboratory](https://colab.research.google.com/), it can be open clicking [here](https://colab.research.google.com/github/KULL-Centre/papers/blob/main/2022/functional-sites-cagiada-et-al/Functional_site_model.ipynb).
 To run the Notebook is necessary to follow different steps:
 1 Run the first two cells, which install all the dependencies and load the required functions to run the predictor.
 2 Run in the order all the cells marked as 'Preliminary operations' which allow to upload all the necessary information for running the notebook: